Core Movements

 - Token

-This movement can also work with the Exchange mode to swap two syntax expressions that are far apart.
+This movement can also work with the Swap mode to swap two syntax expressions that are far apart.

-is pressed, you will be prompted to key in a numerical index (where 1 represents first), and it will jump the current selection to the nth selection of the current selection mode.
+When this is activated, you will be prompted to key in a 1-based index, which after Enter will take you to the nth selection of the current selection mode.

 Recommended selection modes: